31-Year-Old Linebacker – Tennessee Titans

 Wesley Woodyard Contract Information:

-Agreed to a four-year, $16 million contract with the Titans in March of 2014.
+Signed a two-year contract with the Titans in March of 2017.

 To instantly reveal our fantasy analysis of every player – including Wesley Woodyard – simply subscribe now.

 |2017 Proj||30||TEN||Subscribe now to see our 2017 projections for Wesley Woodyard|

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.